An online application form is available for this vacancy:

 Over the past two years, we have been working hard at transforming our generic social work workforce into a specialist workforce focussing on - Long Term Conditions and Older People, Mental Health & Hospital Services, Learning Disability and Short-Term Resources.

 We are well on the way on our integration journey with our health partners having established integrated locality teams across the island, an integrated complex discharge team within the hospital setting and are now moving forward with our models of integration for our Mental Health Team, Learning Disability Team and Resource Centre’s Rehab & Reablement.
+We are a hard-working team and it doesn’t go unnoticed in fact, we’ve just been named as runner up for one of the most prestigious awards in Adult Social Care - The MJ Awards 2021 in the Care and Health Integration category!
+We have also been nominated as finalists in the Local Government Chronicles 2021 for Well Being and Resilience in the partnership category.

 But we have more to do and need an exceptional and experienced Group Manager to take forward our agenda in making the difference for those we serve across this beautiful Island.